-Stefnir – Balanced Fund is a mixed investment fund and is therefore authorized to invest in bonds, equities and alternative investments.
+Stefnir – Balanced Fund is a alternative investment fund marketed towards the public and is therefore authorized to invest in bonds, equities and alternative investments.
 The fund invests partly in companies which are aiming to obtain a stock market listing.
 The goal of the fund is to actively invest the financial resources of unit holders by taking advantage of the best current opportunities in Iceland and abroad as identified by the Management Company.
 The focus is on investing in funds rather than shares in individual companies in order to further diversify risk.
-Stefnir – Balanced Fund was set up in 1996 and has the most members of any fund run by Stefnir, with around 4,000 unit holders.
+Stefnir – Balanced Fund was set up in 1996 and has the most members of any fund run by Stefnir, with around 4,500 unit holders.

 Nominal rate of return